joeholley/tomolink-poc/README.md

 This is all subject to change before the final version.

 ## Files
-*app.py*
+**app.py**

 The main API definition and related code.
 It's using the Python Flask framework.
 The final version is planning to use golang.

-*cloudbuild.yaml*
+**cloudbuild.yaml**

 A file that defines a Google Cloud Build job.
 I have an internal PoC repo set up that has a commit hook that automatically kicks off all the jobs in this file.
 Basically all it does is packages up the flask app in a container, pushes that container to Google Cloud, and tells Cloud Run (the fully managed Google CLoud Platform serverless product) to run that container.
 Deploys take about 1 minute from the time of commit using this file.

-*Dockerfile*
+**Dockerfile**

 Docker container definition file.

-*requirements.txt*
+**requirements.txt**

 List of the python modules being used by the app.
 Note: I don't really try to keep this clean since this PoC code is going away anyway.
-There may be modules listed here that aren't in use in the actualy app anymore.
+There may be modules listed here that aren't in use in the actual app anymore.

 ## Quickstart
 These command are using [httpie](https://httpie.org/) to make the HTTP requests, because it is stupid easy, but you can use any tool you like.
 These commands are all in the bash script `cmd.sh` in the root directory of the repository for reference.